 The sad passing of Richard Todd brings to an end that generation of marvellous actors such as Kenneth More and John Mills, who featured in the classic British war films of the 1950s.
+The very best offer you for gamblers slots online.
+Arrive on.
+Increased prospects for winning!

 A couple of years ago I had the privilege of interviewing Mr Todd at his home in Lincolnshire.
 Initially, I was nervous at meeting someone who, for many of my generation, had been pivotal in igniting an interest in history that has lasted to this day.
 However, my nervousness was not warranted as I found him to be an absolute gentleman, who answered my questions, some of which were quite detailed, with patience and charm.